 Fish and chips is a classic in Aussie cuisine—classic, unadulterated comfort food.
-Whether you are heading out for a night on the town, ordering in for a night on the couch with Netflix, or looking for a lazy bite after a beach day, fish and chips will always be our go-to.
+Whether you are heading out for a night on the town, ordering in for a night on the couch with Netflix, or looking for a lazy bite after a beach day, fish and chips will always be a go-to.

 Clayfield Seafood Markets

-If you live on the North side and are hankering for some crumbed, flaky goodness, Clayfield Seafood Markets are your best bet.
+If you live on the north side and are hankering for some crumbed, flaky goodness, Clayfield Seafood Markets are your best bet.
 Everything is delivered fresh, and prepared and cooked in store.
-On top of serving some of Brisbane’s best seafood, they also make sure there are plenty of gluten free options for all you coeliacs out there.
+On top of serving some of Brisbane’s best seafood, they also make sure there are plenty of gluten-free options for all you coeliacs out there.